 Academic - Director

-Director of South Asian Studies; University Lecturer in the Political Economy and Human Development of India
+Director of South Asian Studies; Associate Professor in the Political Economy and Human Development of India

 I began as an economist and then my job titles just got longer and longer.